mesos/elasticsearch/docs/index.md

 ### Known issues

+- Issue [#388](https://github.com/mesos/elasticsearch/issues/388): When in jars mode, the executor is unable to communicate with the cluster unless the adapter is named eth0.
 - Issue [#188](https://github.com/mesos/elasticsearch/issues/188): Database data IS NOT persisted to disk.
 Data storage is wholly reliant on cluster redundancy.
 This means that the framework is not yet recommended for production use.
 - Issue [#177](https://github.com/mesos/elasticsearch/issues/177#issuecomment-135367451): Executors keep running if the scheduler is killed unless the DCOS CLI is used.
 - Issue [#93](https://github.com/mesos/elasticsearch/issues/93): Despite the gui, horizontal scaling is not yet implemented.